Samizic29/Udacity-ProsperLoanData-Project/README.md

-# Prosper Loan Data
+# Prosper Loan Data: Exploratory and Explanatory data visualization

 ## Oyedele Samuel

 ## Dataset

 > This is the dataset about loans record with various loan attributes.
 This dataset contain 113,937 loans with 81 variables including loan amount, current loan status, term, prosper score, borrower rate (or interest rate),borrower income, and many others.

-A subset dataset of 77,543 loans with 20 variables was used for exploration after data warangling.
+> A subset dataset of 77,543 loans with 20 variables was used after data warangling.
+Some of the variables are: `Term`, `LoanStatus`, `BorrowerRate`, `ProsperScore`, `IncomeRange`, `IsBorrowerHomeowner`, `DebtToIncomeRatio`, 'StatedMonthlyIncome', `LoanOriginalAmount`, `MonthlyLoanPayment`.

 > The dataset can be found in the <a href = "https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv."> here </a> (https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv)

 > Here is the link to the <a href = "https://docs.google.com/spreadsheets/d/1gDyi_L4UvIrLTEC6Wri5nbaMmkGmLQBk-Yx3z0XDEtI/edit#gid=0"> data dictionary </a>

+## Data Wrangling

+> In this section, the dataset was gathered, accessed it to inspect any issues or outliers in the data and clean the data for better exploratory visualization.

+### Assessments - Issues

+- Missing values in `BorrowerRate`, `ProsperRating (Alpha)`, `ProsperScore`, `Occupation`, `EmploymentStatus`, `EmploymentStatusDuration`, `DebtToIncomeRatio`
+- Replace value (True - Homeowner, False - No Homeowner) in `IsBorrowerHomeowner`
+- Replace the values of `ListingCategory (numeric)`
+- Convert `StatedMonthlyIncome` to nearest whole number
+- Extract columns (month, year) from `LoanOriginalDate`
+- Convert the data types of `EmploymentStatus`, `ProsperScore`, `ListingCategory (numeric)`, `IsBorrowerHomeowner`
+- Rename some unclean variables
+- Convert `LoanStatus`, `ProsperScore`, `ProsperScore (Alpha)`, `Loan Original Month`, `Year`, `Income Range` into ordered categorical type

 ## Summary of Findings

-After data wrangling and exploration analysis:
+After data wrangling and exploratory visualization:

 - The loan original amount distribution is trimodal, with one peak at 5000, second peak at 10000, and third peak at 15000.